PhishPhillet/phishphillet/docs/_posts/2025-08-08-phisher-cant-paypal.md

 phisher belongs to?
 Exactly.

 We have seen some bad phishing emails before.
 Some of which are bad enough they are interesting or entertaining.
-This is none of that.
-Without further ado, let's look into it:
+Today's example is none of that.
+Without further ado, let's jump right into it:

 <pre style="white-space: pre-wrap; font-family: monospace;">
 From: avenbuankate242@gmail.com